gillianbc/react-udemy/README.md

 # react-udemy

 Learning react on udemy.
-My second course from Andrew Mead.
+My second course from Andrew Mead. https://www.udemy.com/course/react-2nd-edition.
+Quite a long course - 39 hours so I estimate it will take me several months to complete it.

 # Installation
 Assumes you have yarn installed globally